Bad Experience with John's Plumbing Company

-Both Jerry and Kenny had the same response: argumentative, and both told me that "they don't make water heaters that size any more".
+Both Jerry and Kenny had the same interruptive, argumentative response, and both said "they don't make water heaters that size any more" (a lie) .

-During the first part of my conversation with Kenny, my thought was to give Kenny benefit of the doubt, that maybe Jerry, the installer, had not been forthcoming with Kenny about his improper dealings with Mr. and Mrs. C; but, that benefit of the doubt evaporated when Kenny told me he had forty-five years experience and parroted Jerry's earlier statement that 'they don't make eighteen-inch water heaters any more'.
+During the first part of my conversation with Kenny, my thought was to give Kenny the benefit of doubt, that maybe Jerry Abernathy had not been forthcoming with Kenny about his improper dealings with Mr. and Mrs. C; but, that benefit of the doubt evaporated when Kenny told me he had forty-five years experience and parroted Jerry's earlier statement that 'they don't make eighteen-inch water heaters any more'.

-I had already called six plumbing supply companies in Birmingham and found eighteen-inchers at all six and had already purchased a Whirlpool-branded one at Lowe's.
+I had already called six plumbing supply companies in Birmingham and found eighteen-inchers at all six and had already purchased a Whirlpool-branded eighteen-incher at Lowe's.

-I could see clearly now that moving up the ranks with my complaints to John's Plumbing was not going to do any good.
-Clearly, the deceit and/or incompetence and customer abuse goes all the way to the top.
+I could see clearly the deceit and/or incompetence and customer abuse goes all the way to the top.